petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/introduction-to-liferay/what-is-a-digital-experience-platform.md

 > “Liferay targets enterprise IT buyers with its powerful tooling and pure-play portal heritage.”

+On top of it, Liferay has also searched ways to innovate by going beyond DXP, the result of which being the addition of CMS, Commerce, and Low-Code capabilities.

 ## Anatomy of a Digital Experience Platform

 The basic anatomy of a Digital Experience Platform could be described as follows: